Terry College of Business: Atlanta

-The Terry College of Business has three satellite campuses located in Gwinnett, Griffin, and Atlanta, Georgia.
+The Terry College of Business has two satellite campuses located in Griffin and Atlanta, Georgia.

-The Terry College's "home away from home" in Atlanta is the Terry Executive Education Center, located in the Buckhead area.
+The Terry College's "home away from home" in Atlanta is the Terry Executive Education Center, located in the Buckhead business district.

-The Executive and Professional MBA programs are offered at the center in addition to non-degree programs such as the executive program for Financial Planning Certification.
-The center also acts as a focal point and meeting place for Terry students, alumni, faculty, and staff to interact with Atlanta's business community.
-Designed and constructed with an eye toward maximizing each student's educational experience, the center features tiered executive classrooms, conference rooms, break-out meeting spaces and interview suites.
-Also included is office space for faculty and staff.
+Classes for the college's Executive and Professional MBA programs are taught at the center, in addition to non-degree programs, such as Lean Six Sigma and Financial Planning Certification.
+The center also serves as a focal point and meeting place for Terry students, alumni, faculty, and staff to interact with Atlanta's business community.
+The 38,000-square-foot facility located inside Live Oak Square on Lenox Road features tiered executive classrooms, conference rooms, break-out meeting spaces and interview suites.

-The University of Georgia's degree programs in Gwinnett, including the Terry Professional MBA program, are located in the Intellicenter Building in Lawrenceville.

-UGA's Griffin campus, located 40 mi south of Atlanta, was established as the Georgia Experiment Station in 1888 and is the site of Terry's newest Bachelor of Business Administration program.
+UGA's Griffin campus, located 40 mi south of Atlanta, was established as the Georgia Experiment Station in 1888.
+UGA Griffin offers graduate degree programs and undergraduate degree completion programs, including a bachelor's degree in general business from Terry.